 - Immediacy: Agile teams rely on frequent feedback.
 Metrics that provide a real-time or daily view are considered ideal.

-Digging Deeper – Analyzing Workflow
+Digging deeper – Analyzing team workflows

 Pictured below are just a few of the many patterns project managers look for when they want to dig deeper into their burndown data for insights into the root causes of schedule problems and valuable information the team can use to make process improvements.

-Velocity and Burndown – Better Together
+Velocity and burndown – Better together

 While burndown is a current measure of how much work is remaining in the sprint and can show how well the team is achieving the sprint goals, velocity is the Agile measure of historical performance that captures how quickly the team has been able to complete work in the recent past.

 Burndown Charts and ZenHub

 Burndown Charts are found in the ZenHub Reports tab.
 They are automatically populated, moving the actual line closer to zero every time an Issue is closed.
 This automation eliminates the burden associated with maintaining burndown data manually.

 ZenHub Burndown Charts are powerful out-of-the-box, but there are several customizations available to help you make sure they are optimized for your team and workflow.